balancer/docs/docs/concepts/governance/bal-token.md

 #### Ecosystem Fund

 5M were allocated for the Ecosystem Fund.
-This fund will be deployed to attract and incentivize strategic partners who will help the Balancer ecosystem grow and thrive.
-BAL holders will ultimately decide how this fund is used over the coming years.
+This fund will be deployed to attract and incentivize strategic partners who will help the Balancer ecosystem grow and thrive. veBAL holders will ultimately decide how this fund is used over the coming years.

-Note that as part of the veBAL conversion, the entire ecosystem fund was transferred into the [DAO multisig](https://etherscan.io/address/0x10A19e7eE7d7F8a52822f6817de8ea18204F2e4f)
+Note that as part of the veBAL conversion, the entire ecosystem fund was transferred into the [DAO multisig](https://polygonscan.io/address/0xeE071f4B516F69a1603dA393CdE8e76C40E5Be85).

-There are currently over 5 million BAL in community control.
-Additionally, at the time of ths writing some additional BAL is staked on Aave on Polygon.
-All community BAL is held in the DAO Multisig of the chain which they reside.

-Original Ecosystem Fund: <span class="address-link">[0xb618F903ad1d00d6F7b92f5b0954DcdC056fC533](https://etherscan.io/address/0xb618F903ad1d00d6F7b92f5b0954DcdC056fC533)</span>
+Original Ecosystem Fund: <span class="address-link">[Mainnet](https://etherscan.io/address/0xb618F903ad1d00d6F7b92f5b0954DcdC056fC533)</span>, <span class="address-link">[Polygon]](https://etherscan.io/address/0xb618F903ad1d00d6F7b92f5b0954DcdC056fC533)</span>,  <span class="address-link">[Arbitrum]](https://arbiscan.io/address/0xaF23DC5983230E9eEAf93280e312e57539D098D0)</span>

 #### Fundraising Fund

 5M were allocated for the Fundraising Fund.
 Balancer Labs raised a pre-seed and seed round.
 This fund will be used for future fundraising rounds to support Balancer Labs' operations and growth.
 BAL tokens will never be sold to retail investors.
 As part of the transition to the [Operating Framework Enacted by Governance in Q2 2022](https://forum.balancer.fi/t/bip-1-operating-framework-for-balancer-dao/3237), 1.9M BAL was [transferred](https://etherscan.io/tx/0xaa29cd251cdb024c415b0e13f67a0ca74fe5abc3de9a9fedd1ae26fd39be4025) from the Fundraising Fund back to the DAO Multisig to supplement the community controlled supply.

-For full transparency, the [seed series](https://medium.com/balancer-protocol/balancer-labs-raises-3m-to-supercharge-programmable-liquidity-8f1a42323c78) price of one BAL token was $0.60.
+For full transparency, the seed series price of one BAL token was $0.60:

-Fundraising Fund <span class="address-link">[0xB129F73f1AFd3A49C701241F374dB17AE63B20Eb](https://etherscan.io/address/0xB129F73f1AFd3A49C701241F374dB17AE63B20Eb)</span>
+<span class="address-link">[Fundraising Fund](https://etherscan.io/address/0xB129F73f1AFd3A49C701241F374dB17AE63B20Eb)</span>